 Instead, you’ll find chapters of Chicago history missing from most textbooks.
 We bring you stories from Chicago’s past that range from near-death pair-o-chute rides to rides on funeral train cars; forgotten zoos to abandoned hospitals; produce markets to telephone exchanges; infamous asylums to anonymous (but fascinating) sidewalks.
+And yes, we talk about the Great Fire.
+But, how about this angle: What would Chicago look like if the fire had never happened?

 All of these stories started from questions you’ve asked and you’ve helped us report.
 There are enough of them that it’s worth recapping what we’ve learned about the Chicago area's peculiar past — through the lens of residents’ own curiosity.